How To Measure Website Traffic With Google Analytics 4

 To learn more about how users are finding you, go to the ‘User acquisition’ report.
 To investigate how many sessions originate from each channel, navigate to the ‘Traffic acquisition’ report.

-What You Can Learn About SEO From Measuring Web Traffic
+What You Can Learn About SEO By Measuring Web Traffic

-Since SEO campaigns focus on boosting organic traffic to your website, there’s a lot of value in traffic analysis, specifically from search engines.
+Since SEO campaigns focus on boosting organic traffic to your website, there’s a lot of value in analyzing traffic data, specifically from search engines.
 Before diving into that, I want to quickly distinguish the different types of results searchers find on SERPs.

 What Makes Organic Search Different From Paid Search?